cube3power/atsd/rule-engine/README.md

 Alert severity is specified on the 'Logging' tab in the rule editor.

-If an alert is raised by a condition defined in the Overrides table, its severity supersedes the severity specified on the 'Logging' tab.
+If an alert is raised by a condition defined in the `Overrides` table, its severity supersedes the severity specified on the 'Logging' tab.

 > For rules operating on 'message' commands, the alert severity can be inherited from the 'severity' field of the underlying message.
 To enable this behavior, set Severity on the 'Logging' tab to 'unknown'.

-## Viewing Open Alerts
+## Viewing Alerts and Windows

-Open alerts are displayed on the **Alerts > Open Alerts** page and can be incorporated into portals using the console widget.
+Open alerts are displayed on the **Alerts > Open Alerts** page.
+The list of alerts can be retrieved with [`Data API`](../api/data/alerts/README.md) and incorporated into portals using the console widget.

 ![](images/open-alerts.png)